 As we both ‘legged it’ along Dorchester Gardens, I turned to my brother and asked “Where we running to, Cheesy?”

-“I don’t know about you, but I’m running back to Saltwell Park.
-A rollocking from the park keeper will be nothing compared to the one we’d get off mum!”
+“I don’t know about you, but I’ve not ruled out running back to Saltwell Park…..
+After all, a rollocking from the park keeper will be nothing compared to the one we’d get off mum!”